TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

     Restart or PowerOff or Logout options for the [ROf] key.
 These commands are working in Debian 11.7 but Linux Mint 21.1 and Ubuntu 20.04 steal the focus from the Terminal to the Desktop search box.
 Note that using these will show passwords as plaintext in the history.
 Edit ShutDwn1 string and change PASSWORD and USER.
 (q) Serial monitoring (via USB) on/off using *se*.
-A Red/Green "S" will indicate the state (Off/On).
-Switch the
+A Red/Green ">" top-left will indicate the state (Off/On).
-    serial on if macros or other text strings are sent to the Touchpad such as DateTime, Foobar Track Info, or HWInfo System Sensors.
+    Switch the serial on if macros or other text strings are sent to the Touchpad such as DateTime, Foobar Track Info, or HWInfo System Sensors.
 The state is saved.
 (r) Skip first key pressed in LCD in dimmed state - used to wake LCD - toggle on/off with *ks* - the state is saved.
 (s) Use SDCard files: When in S (Layer L3), press [s] Pad so that A,B,C,D change from white (FlashMem) to orange
     (SDCard).
 Keys [S1] to [S24] then send text SDCard files as keyboard characters to PC - the size of the strings